Pickaxe9999/Note-Taker/README.md

 feature/note-page
 - connect the note page to render properly to the user

-feature/save-icon
-- when the user completes a new note then a save button should be presented to save the note to the left hand column

 feature/note-pull
 -when the user clicks a note in the lefthand column then the note should be presented back on the right hand side